DeadEndReece/RestartNotifier/README.md

   3. Set so you are a authorized user by using the console command: r.au or restart.adduser <yourname> (without brackets & with your actual BeamMP username as it appears in-game CASE SENSITIVE).

-  4. Configure your desired restart time and timezone using the console commands (see commands section below).
+  4. Configure your desired restart times and timezone using the console commands (see commands section below).

   Features:

-  • Daily scheduled restart with timezone support and optional Daylight Saving Time adjustment.
+  • Multiple scheduled restarts (Max 4 limit) with timezone support and optional Daylight Saving Time adjustment.

+  • Interactive-style numbered menus for clean, aligned in-game and console status/list displays.

+  • Optimized CPU usage using non-blocking timers for the final server exit.

   • Customizable warning messages and intervals leading up to the restart.